creatuluw/mashup_components/README.md

 ### A component to show filters with the technique of progressive disclosure
 All the files needed for this component can be found at: https://github.com/creatuluw/off_canvas_filtering

+# 3. Popup layer
+### A component to open a popup modal showing Qlik Sense content
+All the files needed for this component can be found at: https://github.com/Maartje123/Popup_Layer

 #### Source application
 The Qlik Sense app used in all these examples can be found here: https://github.com/creatuluw/salesdata_app